vweltje/renewadmin/content/pages/about.md

     facilisis augue, et venenatis urna interdum in.
 inlineBanner:
   background: 'https://ucarecdn.com/844428d5-2084-4fef-84ed-63e1f620fcea/'
-  button:
-    link: ''
-    text: see how it works
   title: Know how it works
   description: Know how it works
 certificationsSection: